-It is important to understand the basics of the science behind what we do as fitness professionals, and ACE’s Essentials of Exercise Science for Fitness Professionals serves as a guide to develop a base knowledge of exercise science and elaborate on the topics that are only briefly mentioned in your Personal Training or Group Fitness Instructor Manual (NOTE: this information still applies to those studying for Health Coach and Advanced Health and Fitness Specialist, but as these are advanced certifications, it’s expected that you already have this base knowledge from your prior qualifications).
+It is important to understand the basics of the science behind what we do as exercise professionals, and ACE’s Essentials of Exercise Science for Fitness Professionals serves as a guide to develop a base knowledge of exercise science and elaborate on the topics that are only briefly mentioned in your Personal Training Manual.

-This blog series will go through all of the chapters of the manual in a 5-part series that connects the dots with where and why these key topics are important for you as a fitness professional.
+This blog series will go through all of the chapters of the manual in a 5-part series that connects the dots between key topics that are important for you as an exercise professional.

-We know this topic can seem a little intimidating with all of the physics talk of Newton’s laws of motion, torque, and levers, but keep in mind this is a personal training exam, not a physics exam.
+This topic can seem a little intimidating with all of Newton’s laws of motion, torque, and levers, but keep in mind this is a personal training exam, not a physics exam.
 Come back to, “How does this information help me be a better personal trainer?”
 The answer to that is just applying this science to the human body.
-What happens to the amount of force placed on the body when are bent versus extended?
+What happens to the amount of force placed on the body when limbs are bent versus extended?
 How does bending from the hips versus the knees affect balance and one’s center of gravity?
-Here are some of the important topics to take away in regards to the fundamentals of movement:
+Here are some of the important topics to take away regarding the fundamentals of movement:

 Concentric versus Eccentric Actions:

 Concentric actions are when your muscles serve as the motive force (caused by the increased speed or change in direction) and are characterized by a shortening of the muscle.
-Eccentric actions occur when the muscle serves as the resistive force (basically resisting the urge to “plop” down with gravity, i.e. during the lowering phase of a squat) and is characterized by the lengthening of a muscle.
-Isometric (iso- meaning same and -metric meaning length) refers to a contraction where there is no apparent change in length (i.e. a plank position).
+Eccentric actions occur when the muscle serves as the resistive force (basically resisting the urge to “plop” down with gravity, i.e., during the lowering phase of a squat) and is characterized by the lengthening of a muscle.
+Isometric (iso- meaning same and -metric meaning length) refers to a muscle action where there is no apparent change in length (i.e., a plank position).

 We want to be able to identify when people deviate from proper form, and we do this by breaking down the fundamentals of an exercise.
 For example, a squat occurs in the sagittal plane (mostly as flexion and extension of the hip and knee) so if we see any movements in the frontal plane (i.e. knee adduction) or transverse plane (rotation of the torso), we would know that those are compensations that we would want to address in training.
 If you struggle with identifying the plane of motion, here is an activity that might help you: